 Visiting Borris House

-- Borris House is open for guided tours Mon – Thurs in July and August.
+- Borris House is open for guided tours on selected days from May to September.
 Check the website for opening hours.
 Admission price is €10.

 - Five Euro gains you admission to the granary and the grounds

 - It is also possible to stay in one of the cottages on the estate.

 - Borris House will host the annual Festival of Writing and Ideas on 7th– 9th June 2019.

 Borris’s magnificent 16-arch viaduct is another legacy of Arthur MacMurrough Kavanagh.
 He instigated its construction and was instrumental in bringing the railway to Borris.
 This line from Wexford to Muine Bheag (Bagenalstown) was operational from 1858, finally closing to passengers in 1931.
 The old station house still stands in the aptly named Station Road.

 - The viaduct is located at the edge of Lower Borris.

 - Although it has been possible to walk across the viaduct, it has been closed by Carlow County Council due to safety concerns.
 However, the good news is that it will be restored thanks to a Government grant.
 This will include resurfacing work and improving access, linking it to local walkways and amenities in Borris.

 Borris’s other draw is its setting.
 The Blackstairs Mountains, that run north / south along the border of Co Carlow and Co Wexford, loom over the eastern end of the town.
 The River Barrow is to the west.
 Both offer multiple walking and fishing opportunities.